Knowledge base

 - Browse the locations to select the files to attach to the message:

-If the size of the attachments exceeds 25 MB, a link will be generated: the data is stored in Switzerland in the Cloud and automatically converted into a download link.
-Your recipients will be able to use this link to easily download your attachments during a predefined period.
+- Beyond that and up to a limit of **3 GB**, a link SwissTransfer is generated and integrated into your message: the data is stored in Switzerland in the Infomaniak Cloud and your recipients will be able to use this link to easily download the attachments during a predefined period.

 To add an existing attachment from kDrive: